dannsam/xenko-docs/manual/physics/collider-shapes.md

 The infinite plane covers an infinite distance across one dimension.
 Think of it like a wall or floor stretching into the distance for ever.
-You can use several infinite planes together to box the users in and stop them "tunneling" outside the level.
+You can use several infinite planes together to box users in and stop them "tunneling" outside the level.

 | Property       | Description |
 | -------------- |-------------|